angular/angular/guides/theming-your-components.md

   // Get a relative color for a hue ('lighter' or 'darker')
   outline-color: mat-color($accent, lighter);

-  // Get a constrast color for a hue by adding `-contrast` to any other key.
+  // Get a contrast color for a hue by adding `-contrast` to any other key.
   border-color: mat-color($primary, '100-contrast');
 }
 ```